-The reality is, most marketers choose to work with limited data rather than no data at all.
-Why?
+The reality is, most marketing and sales teams choose to work with limited data rather than no data at all.

-That brings us to conversational marketing and what chatbots can bring to the email nurturing table.
+That brings us to conversational marketing strategies and what chatbots can bring to the email nurturing table.

 In short, the “why” can be neatly summed up in three points that mirror the three reasons causing your email nurture campaigns to fail: